 Key Risks & Opportunities Summary

-Here’s my take.
 Widmer and Redhook brands have been around for a long time, but they never gained popularity outside of the Pacific North West (and a bit of lower West Coast).
 With a crazy influx of craft breweries in the last decade with local brands winning the hearts of beer fans in their communities, older brands just can’t keep up with the competition.
-Kona brings something unique, because it comes from the island, so it will be around for a while.
-And, CBA was smart to introduce Omission and Square Mile – something unique to the table.
-They better continue to introduce unique beer and grab niche markets, because the fate of Widmer and Redhook doesn’t look pretty.
-Either that or they better be keeping a watchful eye on undervalued brands that are sweeping the craft brew nation to acquire in the next couple of years.

 It is slightly of concern that Annheuser-Busch is CBA’s exclusive distributor and that over 90% of their sales come from this partnership.
 But, it is not too alarming, because that’s just the nature of the business, and it is unlikely that A-B will suddenly raise their fees to ridiculous levels.

-CBA’s capex levels have been pretty high and their expansion of the breweries for ~$20million a piece is scary.
+CBA’s capex levels have been pretty high and their expansion of the breweries for ~$20million a piece seems egregious.
 Their opportunity to fill the new increased capacity will come from increasing their international sales efforts and if they acquire or introduce a new unique brand.

-What I see happening that is likely is that in a few years, CBA dismember their alliance of brands and either (1) operate as a lean company of one or two brands or (2) sell off their then-underperforming breweries for pennies and sell their more popular surviving brands to bigger brew companies like Boston Beer.
+Could we see CBA dismember their alliance of brands and either (1) operate as a lean company of one or two brands or (2) divest their underperforming breweries and position their more popular brands to be acquired by large brew companies like Boston Beer?